 - UT Southwestern Medical Center (1997), Cytogenetics

-- My research interests are focused on the role the clinical genetic diagnostic technologies of conventional cytogenetic analysis, fluorescence in situ hybridization and cytogenomic microarray analysis play in elucidating the pathogenetic events of both constitutional and acquired (neoplastic) disorders.
+- My research interests are focused on the clinical utilization of multiple genetic diagnostic technologies (next generation sequencing, cytogenomic microarray analysis, fluorescence in situ hybridization and conventional cytogenetics) in an integrated approach to elucidate the pathogenetic events of both constitutional and acquired (neoplastic) disorders.

 - College of American Pathologists/American College of Medical Genetics proficiency testing for constitutional cytogenomic microarray analysis.